 - Payback period: 7 months

 Those numbers come from mid-market companies (50-500 employees), not small businesses.
-Solo founders won’t see $15M in benefits, but the time savings on manual tasks alone justifies the Professional tier cost if you’re doing any volume.
+“Organizations consolidating marketing, sales, and service onto a single platform realize a 505% three-year return on investment,” according to Matthew Marden, Research Vice President at IDC.
+Solo founders will not see $15M in benefits, but the time savings on manual tasks alone justifies the Professional tier cost at any meaningful sending volume.

 Best For